Pakistan Air Force: March 2024 Pakistani airstrikes in Afghanistan

 On 18 March 2024, in response to the attack from Afghanistan, Pakistan Air Force carried out two intelligence based airstrikes on Afghanistan's eastern border provinces of Khost and Paktika.
 The Afghan government claim that Pakistan killed five women and three children.
-Pakistan denies this, claiming that it killed terrorists instead while targeting the Hafiz Gul Bahadur militant group, a splinter organization of the Pakistani Taliban, and that it had successfully killed Sehra alias Janan, a high-value target (HVT) commander.
+Pakistan denies this, claiming that it killed terrorists instead while targeting the Hafiz Gul Bahadur militant group, a splinter organisation of the Pakistani Taliban, and that it had successfully killed Sehra alias Janan, a high-value target (HVT) commander.
 Another commander, Abdullah Mehsud, was claimed to have been killed, but later released a video refuting the claim.
 It was also reported that Mehsud's house was targeted in which his wife and a minor son was killed.
 Pakistan went on to blame the Pakistani Taliban and its splinter militias for the deaths of hundreds of Pakistani civilians, and claimed that they used Afghanistan as a base and that they had support from within the Taliban.
 These airstrikes mark the second instance of attack by Pakistan on the sovereign soil of Afghanistan in a period less than two years.
 The first similar Pakistani airstrikes on Afghan soil came in 2022.